BruceEckel/ThinkingInPython/src/Comprehensions.rst

 A More Complex Example
 ==============================================================================

-..  note:: This is still under development.
-After finishing, it will get a full
-           description of all parts.
+..  note:: This will get a full description of all parts.

 ::